JK-Tech24/MSc-AI-ePortfolio/index.md

 ## Overview

-This repository brings together the work I completed during my **MSc in Artificial Intelligence** at the **University of Essex**.
-It highlights key modules from the programme and reflects my learning, development, and academic progress throughout the course.
+This repository is a collection of the work I completed during my **MSc in Artificial Intelligence** at the **University of Essex**.
+It reflects the knowledge, skills, and experience I developed throughout the programme, and brings together the key modules included in my e-portfolio.

 Modules marked with `*` are the ones included as part of my mandatory e-portfolio submission.